mastersrp/muks.dev.docs/usercommunity.md

 0. Definitions
 ==============
+'Member': A participant of the community, active or not, who has an account in the community website database.
 'User': A member or participant of the community.
-There is no seperation in this document between official members of the community, and visitors.
+There is no seperation between official members of the community, and visitors, in this definition.

 Introduction